 And all this data is anonymous, helping to allay any concerns over privacy.
 “We have designed the system in such a way that we will not keep track of individual cars,” says Erik Israelsson, head of car-to-car communication projects at Volvo Cars.

-Cloud-based technologies like these are another step towards Volvo Cars’ vision that no one should be killed or seriously injured in a new Volvo from 2020.
+Cloud-based technologies like these are another step towards Volvo Cars’ vision that no one should be seriously injured in a new Volvo.
 It’s part of the joined-up thinking that powers its unique approach to safety – including a desire to extend the use of this technology beyond Volvo.

 Back in 1959, Volvo Cars gave away the patent for the three-point safety belt so we all could benefit.
 Sixty years on, the company continues to recognise the importance its innovations can have for all – not just its customers.
 As Volvo Cars CEO, Håkan Samuelsson, says about cloud-based technologies: “We think this type of data sharing should be done for free – for the greater good and wider benefit of society.”